University Barge Club

-We have done that for more than 150 years.
+We have done just that for more than 150 years.

 Today’s active masters rowers range in age from mid-20s to the mid-80s.
 Roughly half of the approximately 200 regular rowers do so competitively, training for Henley, San Diego Crew Classic, Head of the Schuylkill, Head of the Charles, World Rowing Masters and many regattas on the Schuylkill River.
 The balance is dedicated recreational rowers, for whom neither rain nor snow nor the dark of an early winter morning is a reason to sleep in.